Culture and Events

 Doors Open Minneapolis

 The City of Minneapolis initiated this event in 2019 as a way to share the architecture, the history, and the charm of the city with the public.
 The DAC was invited to participate and were overjoyed by the interest in our space.
 Many came saying they have driven by the building along the parkway and wondered what this could be about.
-We gave tours, answered questions, and gave away samples of æbleskiver.
-We hope to continue participating into the future.
+We gave tours, answered questions and shared our history.
+We will continue participating in 2024.

 Come join us on the third Sunday of November for our Annual Art Fair in the Atrium, where member artists will show and sell their wares.
 Browse and purchase those early gifts for the holidays.
 We will have cards, woodwork, paintings, jewelry and more all created by our members.
 This event is open to the public.